Bharti Airtel: History

 In 1984, Sunil Mittal started assembling push-button phones in India, which he earlier used to import from a Singaporean company, Singtel, replacing the old-fashioned, bulky rotary phones that were in use in the country then.
 Bharti Telecom Limited (BTL) was incorporated and entered into a technical tie-up with Siemens AG of Germany for the manufacture of electronic push-button phones.
 By the early 1990s, Bharti was making fax machines, cordless phones and other telecom gear.
 He named his first push-button phone as 'Mitbrau'.

 In 1992, he successfully bid for one of the four mobile phone network licenses auctioned in India.
 One of the conditions for the Delhi cellular licenses was that the bidder have some experience as a telecom operator.
 So, Mittal clinched a deal with the French telecom group Vivendi.
 He was one of the first Indian entrepreneurs to identify the mobile telecom business as a major growth area.
 His plans were finally approved by the Government in 1994 and he launched services in Delhi in 1995, when Bharti Cellular Limited (BCL) was formed to offer cellular services under the brand name AirTel.
 Within a few years, Bharti became the first telecom company to cross the 2 million mobile subscriber mark.
 Bharti also brought down the STD/ISD cellular rates in India under the brand name 'India one'.

 In 1999, Bharti Enterprises acquired control of JT Holdings, and extended cellular operations to Karnataka and Andhra Pradesh.
 In 2000, Bharti acquired control of Skycell Communications, in Chennai.
-In 2001, the company acquired control of Spice Cell in Calcutta.
+In 2001, the company acquired control of Spice Cell in Kolkata.
 Bharti Enterprises went public in 2002, and the company was listed on Bombay Stock Exchange and National Stock Exchange of India.
 In 2003, the cellular phone operations were re-branded under the single Airtel brand.
 In 2004, Bharti acquired control of Hexacom and entered Rajasthan.
 In 2005, Bharti extended its network to Andaman and Nicobar.
 This expansion allowed it to offer voice services all across India.

-Airtel launched "Hello Tunes", a caller ring back tone service (CRBT), in July 2004 becoming the first operator in India to do so.
+Airtel launched "Hello Tunes", a caller ring back tone service (Ringing Tone), in July 2004 becoming the first operator in India to do so.
 The Airtel theme song, composed by A.R.
 Rahman, was the most popular tune in that year.